 ‘Keeper of the values’ – and trusted advocate for the legal needs of business and life

-He was in their shoes once, too.
 As a young attorney, leaving a clerkship at the Supreme Court of Virginia, he was in the process of interviewing at numerous firms until Oct.
 31, 1980, when he met founders John Thompson and Grice McMullan.
 “I called my wife afterwards and said, ‘We can call it off.
 That’s where I want to work.’”

 It was an immediate sense of integrity and fairness in the air that drew him to the firm, where Chris today serves clients in general business and real estate matters – contracts, entity formation, and everyday legal counsel – and represents businesses and individuals in litigation across a variety of matters in Virginia and U.S. courts, with a significant emphasis on construction litigation.
 In addition, Chris maintains an extensive adoption and family law practice.
 As an adoptive parent of three himself, Chris personally understands the adoption process and assists families in initiating and finalizing adoptions to establish “forever homes” for children.
 Should contested issues arise, he represents adoptive parents and child-placement agencies in resolving disputes.